junkurihara/junkurihara.github.io/README.md

 ### New networking and computing architecture and its security

+- R. Watanabe, A. Kubota and J. Kurihara, ''Resource Authorization Methods for Edge Computing,'' to Appear in the 36-th International Conference on Advanced Information Networking and Applications (AINA 2022).
 - K. Ueda, K. Yokota, J. Kurihara and A. Tagami, ''Two-level Named Packet Forwarding for Enhancing the Performance of Virtualized ICN Router,'' IEICE Trans.
 Communications, vol. E102-B, no. 9, pp. 1813--1821, Sep.
 2019.
 - J. Kurihara, K. Yokota and A. Tagami, ''List Interest: Simply Packing Interests Dramatically Reduces Router Workload in Content-Centric Networking,'' IEICE Trans.
 Communications, vol. E99-B, no. 12, pp. 2520--2531, Dec.
 2016.
 [Online] Available [here (pdf)](./repo/ieice-e99-b_12_2520.pdf) (Copyright IEICE).
 - J. Kurihara, K. Yokota and A. Tagami, ''A Consumer-driven Access Control Approach to Censorship Circumvention in Content-Centric Networking,'' in Proc.
 ACM ICN 2016, Sep.
 2016, pp. 186--194.
 [Online] Available at [sigcomm.org (pdf)](http://conferences2.sigcomm.org/acm-icn/2016/proceedings/p186-kurihara.pdf).